rishavmngo/hackerrank/README.md

-I solve the python section
+I solve the python section on Hacker Rank in this ponit I am 4 Start in python
-currently i am 5 points away from four start